alxdavids/ourbbg/content/post/bradley-johnson.md

 Bradley Johnson would come in to the side on the left hand side of a midfield of a three.
-While he scored a small number of goals during a sequence of results that saw Derby rise to the top of the table, it never really seemed clear what was being arranged in the centre of midfield.
+While he scored a small number of goals during a sequence of results that saw Derby rise to the top of the table, it never really seemed clear what was truly being arranged in the centre of that midfield.
 Johnson contrasted with the more cultured midfield presences of Jeff Hendrick and Jacob Butterfield in offering a more combative approach.
-With the de-facto defensive shield of George Thorne unable to consistently stay fit, perhaps Johnson's physical characteristics led to him having to do more of the defensive work than he had previously been used to.
+With the de-facto defensive shield of George Thorne unable to consistently stay fit, Johnson's physical characteristics led him to having to do more of the defensive work than he had previously been used to.

 At Norwich, Johnson operated with a defensive shield behind, and a creative presence in front, which allowed him to focus on his own game